PenguinDaBozo/VSDIATgrind/DAY 1.md

 Until June 30, 2020, there were no open sourced PDK.
 In June 30, 2020, Google and Skywater made an agreement to open source the FOSS 130nm Production PDK.
 The PDK had all the information needed for successful ASIC implementation.

 Now, we have all three elements for open-source.
 But isn't 130nm production an old one given it has been around for 20 years?
+Well, surprisingly the 130nm still works.
 The cutting edge process node is 5nm.
 The current market share for a 130nm is 7%.

 Attributes:
 - civil applications does not need a performance of an advanced node